Attorney Steve® Fair Use Guidelines for Documentary Films - Call us for Low Cost Fair Use Opinion Letters at (877)

 - the copyright owner of the material used is properly identified

-Example: A documentary about World War II which uses certain excerpts from diaries of soldiers or Adolf Hitler, which may be copyrighted.
+Example: A documentary about World War II that uses certain excerpts from diaries of soldiers or Adolf Hitler, which may be copyrighted.

 The bottom line is fair use can be a very close question applying law and fact.
 We can help make the determination on your project and can general a “fair use opinion letter” that can help with film financing and distribution.

 Contact a California Fair Use Entertainment Lawyer

 Our law firm can help film and video makers from San Diego to Orange County, Hollywood, San Francisco, and Silicon Valley .
 We can help obtain the proper licensing rights for film, music, loops, photographs, trademarked logos, and other copyrighted and trademarked intellectual property belonging to a third party.
 You might also be able to negotiate a product placement deal.
 Call us at (877) 276-5084 to discuss your project and legal needs or email us through our contact form.